 The Apes Will Rise While The Fly Flies.
 Disney is planning to create more Planet of the Apes movies.

-The Disney purchase of 20th Century Fox has certainly thrown up a few surprises recently.
+The Disney purchase of 20th Century Studios has certainly thrown up a few surprises recently.
 From the Reboot/adding of X-Men to their collection of heroes up to the continuation of the Alien franchise, We are being continually shocked at what’s coming about.
 Now, news reaches us that another two franchises from Fox will continue and/or be rebooted.

 Disney is planning to either continue or reboot the Planet Of The Apes franchise.
 The most recent film, War For The Planet Of The Apes was a box office smash.
 It concluded the rebooted trilogy with the death of the lead character of Caeser.
 The thought behind it was that it was the end of the franchise or at least, the Caeser legend part of it.
-Now it seems Disney want the story to continue on.
-No details yet on casting, writers or director or what direction this new film will take but it is a welcome announcement for all Sci-Fi and Apes movie fans.
+Now it seems Disney wants the story to continue on.
+No details yet on casting, writers, or director or what direction this new film will take but it is a welcome announcement for all Sci-Fi and Apes movie fans.

-As original leading actress Geena Davis refused to appear in the sequel, a (poor) lookalike appeared at the films beginning, about to give birth to the spawn of the protagonist of the first film, Seth Brundle.
+As original leading actress Geena Davis refused to appear in the sequel, a (poor) lookalike appeared at the film’s beginning, about to give birth to the spawn of the protagonist of the first film, Seth Brundle.
 Her character didn’t last too long in the sequel, dying as she gave birth to a giant maggot that grew up to resemble Eric Stoltz.
 I kid you not.
-Though the cast tried hard with the material they had to work with, the film was just an excuse to show great special effects and model making in place of an actual story and continuation of Cronenberg’s vastly superior remake.
+Though the cast tried hard with the material they had to work with, the film was just an excuse to show great special effects and model-making in place of an actual story and continuation of Cronenberg’s vastly superior remake.

 If this new reboot wants to be a success, then it must stick to being what it was designed to be, a horror film.
 A warning of what happens when mankind messes with human nature without knowing his own limitations.
-The film would need to fit under the new adult film banner Disney are creating and not be diluted to fit in with the PG-13 rated movies Disney prefers.
+The film would need to fit under the new adult film banner Disney is creating and not be diluted to fit in with the PG-13 rated movies Disney prefers.

 Just as they did with the Star Wars franchise they gained when they acquired Lucasfilm, Disney has a bold forward-thinking strategy in regards to their future output.
-It remains to be seen exactly how much of this output makes it to the big screen and what falls by the wayside along the way but its certainly looking like exciting times are ahead of us.
+It remains to be seen exactly how much of this output makes it to the big screen and what falls by the wayside along the way but it’s certainly looking like exciting times are ahead of us.

 Until next time.